JohnW876/gift-shack/TESTING.md

 Screenshots

-**12. As a site user, I want to be able to recover my password if I forget it so that I can regain access to my account easily.**
+**17. As a shopper, I want to be able to select the quantity of product easily so that I can choose how many I would like to purchase.**

 These user's needs are met via:
 * Page/Feature